Frequently Asked Questions

 How do I pay for my child's lunch?

-The Stoughton Area School District contracts with TAHER to provide breakfast, lunch and morning and lunch milk for students.
-Students may elect to take either a hot lunch, which includes a milk, or cold lunch from home, and may purchase a milk for lunch.
-They also provide morning milk-break milk for students who elect to take it.
+The Stoughton Area School District contracts with TAHER to provide breakfast, lunch and milk for students.
+Students may elect to take either a school lunch, which includes a milk, or cold lunch from home, and may purchase a milk for lunch.
+They also provide morning milk during break for students who elect to take it.
 All prices for lunches and milk are provided here.

 You may send your child's milk, lunch or breakfast payments to Sandhill School and deposit it in the TAHER deposit box located near the Sandhill Office and in the lower level near the exit.
 Please label the envelope with your child's name and what the payment is for.
 Make all checks out to "Stoughton Area School District."